matomo-org/developer-documentation/docs/tracking-api.md

 2. Look at the HTTP requests that are sent to Piwik.
     * If the requests take place in a browser, you can use a tool like the [Firebug](http://getfirebug.com/) to see all requests to **piwik.php**.
     * If the requests are triggered from your app or software directly, you can output or log the output of tracking requests and to view the debug messages.
+    * You can also [log messages to file or database](http://piwik.org/faq/troubleshooting/faq_115/) (requires at least Piwik 2.15.0).

+If you receive too many tracking requests and the log gets spammed by these requests or if you want to only debug some specific requests you can alternatively enable `debug_on_demand` in `config.ini.php`:

+    `[Tracker]
+    debug_on_demand = 1`

+In this case messages will be only logged for Tracker requests that have a URL parameter `&debug=1` set.
+This is considered more secure but should be still only enabled for a short time frame.

 ## Learn more